 - Add an “ICE” label to your emergency contacts: Before you leave for your trip, add an “ICE” label in your phone to your emergency contacts.
 This will help emergency responders quickly identify who to contact in case of an emergency.

 - Keep your emergency contacts up to date: Make sure your emergency contacts are up to date in your phone, and that they have all the necessary information there is to know, such as your travel itinerary and any medical conditions you have.

 - Carry a copy of your emergency contacts with you: Carry a copy of your emergency contacts with you at all times (like in your wallet or taped in your passport), in case you need to provide this information to emergency responders.
 Make a list of emergency contacts, including your family, friends, and embassy, and carry it with you at all times.

 Other obvious things…

-- Search and download apps and maps beforehand.
+- Search and download useful travel apps and offline maps beforehand.

-- Share your travel plans.
-Especially if you’re traveling alone
+- Share your travel plans with the people who care about you.
+Especially if you’re traveling alone!

 Got all of these things prepared?
-Take a deep breath, rest easy, and go enjoy yourself.
+Then take a deep breath, rest easy, and go enjoy yourself.
 You deserve it.